RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/Boat Race/Boat Race.md

 ## Challenge: Winning! {.challenge}
 Can you add another `if` {.blockcontrol} statement to your boat's code, so that the player wins when they get to the desert island?

-When the boat gets to the yellow sand, it should say 'YEAH!' and then the game should stop.
+When the boat gets to the yellow desert island, it should say 'YEAH!' and then the game should stop.
 You'll need to use this code:

 ```blocks
 	say [YEAH!] for (1) secs